 Welcome to the party pal!
 Best adventure movies

-Unfortunately, as Willia moved into the 2000s and 2010s, his star would fade slightly.
-While there were still hits Unbreakable, Looper, and to a certain extent The Expendables, he began appearing in straight to DVD films that were poorly received by critics.
-Still, at the time of writing, his movies have raked in $5 billion worldwide, making him one of the highest-grossing actors in the world, so who are we to judge.
+In the 2010s, while there were still hits like Unbreakable, Looper, and The Expendables, he began appearing in straight-to-DVD films that were poorly received by critics.
+Still, at the time of writing, his movies have raked in $5 billion worldwide, making him one of the highest-grossing actors in the world, so who are we to judge?